Navoditamathur/Navoditamathur.github.io/_portfolio/portfolio-1.md

 ---
 title: "Pitt Digital Scholarship"
 excerpt: "A web application to search for people, units, areas, methods, tools, and resources required for scholarships with special privileges given depending on the permission level, to add and delete the same.
-My role was to query and construct the  graph database using Neo4j, API construction for CURD operations on the SQL database, and deployment of the website using"
+My role was to query and construct the  graph database using Neo4j, API construction for CURD operations on the SQL database, and deployment of the website using Google Compute Engine"
 collection: portfolio
 ---
 Description: